Indiana’s Statute of Limitations on Debt

 As a business owner, property manager, or financial professional in Indiana, you know that unpaid accounts can be more than just a line item on a spreadsheet.
 They represent your hard work, your time, and your bottom line.
-But did you know there’s a legal time limit for pursuing that debt?
+But did you know there’s a legal time limit for pursuing that debt — and that an Indiana debt collection agency can help you act before it closes?

-This critical deadline is called the statute of limitations.
-Understanding it is the difference between recovering what you’re owed and losing it forever.
+Attorneys call this critical deadline the statute of limitations.
+Understanding it, therefore, makes the difference between recovering what you’re owed and losing it forever.

 What is a Statute of Limitations?

 Think of the statute of limitations as a legal countdown timer.
-Once a debt is incurred, the clock starts ticking.
+Once you extend credit or complete work, the clock starts ticking.
 If you, the creditor, do not initiate legal action to collect the debt within a specific timeframe, you may lose your right to sue the debtor.
-The debt doesn’t magically disappear, but your most powerful tool for recovering it—a lawsuit—is taken off the table.

 For Indiana businesses, knowing these deadlines isn’t just helpful; it’s essential for a healthy accounts receivable strategy.